-Mykonos View boasts Cycladic-style accommodation with views over the Aegean Sea or Mykonos Town.
-It features an impressive swimming pool, a 24-hour lounge bar and a breakfast area with sun beds.
+Mykonos View boasts Cycladic-style accommodation with views over the Aegean Sea or Mykonos Town with a swimming pool, a 24-hour lounge bar and a breakfast area with sun beds.

 Alkyon Hotel is a 10-minute walk from Mykonos Town.
-It offers a swimming pool, and spacious rooms with balconies.
+It offers a swimming pool, and spacious rooms with balconies and stunning views.
 Free Wi-Fi is available throughout the hotel.